-Thanks to modern technology, the lifespan of vehicles are increasing.
+Thanks to modern technology, the lifespan of vehicles is increasing.
 If you need a vehicle but can’t afford a newer vehicle, you might have to settle for a vehicle that already has high mileage on it.
 However, the higher the mileage the more likely you will need more repairs and have the vehicle for a lesser period before repairs cost more than the value of the vehicle.
 High mileage cars are considered clunkers, but that is not always the case.

 Considerations for Buying a High Mileage Vehicle